-Track Inspection
+Track Condition

-Remove the tether cord cap from engine cut-off switch before performing any maintenance or adjustment, unless otherwise specified.
+Remove the tether cord cap before performing any maintenance or adjustment, unless otherwise specified.
 Vehicle must be parked in a safe place, away from the trail.

-Remove the tether cord cap from engine cut-off switch.
+Remove the tether cord cap.

 Lift the rear of the snowmobile and support it with a wide-base snowmobile mechanical stand with a rear deflector panel.
 With the engine off, rotate the track by hand, and inspect condition.
 If worn or cut, or if track fibers are exposed, or if missing or defective inserts or guides are noted; contact an authorized Ski-Doo dealer.